VArtzy/VArtzy/README.md

 You can view these and more [here](https://vartzy.github.io/#).

 ## Leadership & Advocacy 🌟
-- **Vets Who Code:** As the Executive Director, I have transformed traditional educational models by integrating advanced technology and data analytics to better serve veteran students.
 - **Community Engagement:** Built a robust community of tech professionals and veterans, facilitating mentorship, networking, and career opportunities. 🤝
-- **Public Speaking:** Regular speaker at tech conferences, advocating for veterans’ transition into tech and sharing insights on tech education innovations. 🎤

 ## Professional Goals 🚀
 - **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my leadership experience and technical skills in building impactful tech solutions.